matias-olavi/aSAGA/README.md

 # Automatic Sleep Analysis with Gray Areas

 Codes used for validating the aSAGA pipeline with Dreem Open Data.
+To load and convert the data into sleeplab format see https://github.com/UEF-SmartSleepLab/sleeplab-format/tree/main/examples/dod_sleep_staging

 Trained models are not available, due to sensitive medical information used in the training.

 To set up your own model see https://github.com/rikuhuttunen/psg-simultscoring-models

-To train your own model for sleep staging follow the example https://github.com/UEF-SmartSleepLab/sleeplab-format/tree/main/examples/dod_sleep_staging
+To train your own model with open data follow the example https://github.com/UEF-SmartSleepLab/sleeplab-format/tree/main/examples/dod_sleep_staging